Help us match you with local pros in your area

 Generally, whole-system HVAC installation or replacement takes between one and three days.
 Installing or replacing an air conditioning unit or a furnace may take anywhere from a few hours up to two days.
 The exact amount of time will be based on factors like how large your home is, how easily accessible different parts of the system are, and whether your technician runs into any problems.

 For a 2,000-square-foot home, you should look for a furnace that's between 50,000 and 80,000 BTUs (British thermal units).
-In Lake Elmo, you'll be better off going with a furnace on the higher end of or above this range.
+In Lake Elmo, you'll likely look for a furnace on the higher end of or above this range.

-Your HVAC company might provide financing options through a third-party lender, or you might be able to obtain a loan on your own.
-It's smart to discuss payment options with a financial advisor and your HVAC company to make sure that you're choosing the best option for you.
+Your HVAC company may offer financing options via a third-party lender, or you may choose to obtain your own loan.
+It's smart to discuss payment options with your HVAC company and a financial advisor to make sure that you're choosing the best option for you.